Elbe-Heide

 Elbe-Heide is a Verbandsgemeinde ("collective municipality") in the Börde district, in Saxony-Anhalt, Germany.
-Before 1 January 2010, it was a Verwaltungsgemeinschaft.
+Before 1 January 2010, it was a Verwaltungsgemeinschaft (Municipal Association).
 It is situated on the left bank of the Elbe, northwest of Burg bei Magdeburg.
 The seat of the Verbandsgemeinde is in Rogätz.

 The Verbandsgemeinde Elbe-Heide consists of the following municipalities (population in 2006 between brackets):